Tricks to Traverse a 2D Array

 nodes separately to get the result.

-Of course, there are some minor details in this problem.
-For example, k
+Of course, there are some details, such as k

-might be greater than the length of the list.
-In that case, you need to find the length n
+might be greater than the list length.
+You need to calculate the list length n

-of the list first, then take the modulus k = k % n
+first, then take k = k % n

-won't be greater than the length of the list, and the final result will still be correct.
+is not greater than the list length, and the final result is correct.

 If you have time, try solving this problem yourself.
-It's relatively simple, so I won't include the code here.
+It's relatively simple, so I won’t provide the code here.

-It aims to illustrate that sometimes our intuitive thinking might not be the most elegant solution in the eyes of a computer; however, what the computer considers the most elegant solution might not be intuitive to us.
-Perhaps this is the charm of algorithms.
+It aims to illustrate that sometimes our typical intuitive thinking may not be the most elegant from a computer's perspective; however, what the computer finds elegant might not be intuitive for us.
+This might be the charm of algorithms.